DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 * AzureIaaSVMProtectionPolicy `object`: Azure VM (also known as IaaS VM) workload-specific backup policy.
   * retentionPolicy [RetentionPolicy](#retentionpolicy)
   * schedulePolicy [SchedulePolicy](#schedulepolicy)
-  * backupManagementType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * backupManagementType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.
   * protectedItemsCount `integer`: The number of items associated with this policy.

 ### AzureSqlContainer
 * AzureSqlContainer `object`: Azure SQL workload-specific container.
-  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): The backup managemenent type for the container.
+  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): The backup management type for the container.
   * containerType `string`: The type assigned to the container.
-The values to use for each of these propertes are:<br/> 1.
+The values to use for each of these properties are:<br/> 1.
 Compute Azure VM is Microsoft.Compute/virtualMachines<br/> 2.
 Classic Compute Azure VM is Microsoft.ClassicCompute/virtualMachines<br/> 3.
 Windows machines (like Azure Backup Server and DPM) is Windows<br/> 4.
 Azure SQL instance is AzureSqlContainer.
   * friendlyName `string`: Friendly name of the container.
   * healthStatus `string`: The status of the container's health.
   * protectableObjectType `string`: The protectable object type associated with the container.